 - The ink on the original receipt was too light to read.

-- The color of the receipt originally submitted made the information illegible.
+- The color of the receipt originally submitted made the information unclear.

 - The print on any copies made of the original sales slip was too small to read.

-Because the acquiring bank could have all the requested information, the actual merchant may not be involved in—or even aware of—a retrieval request made by the issuer.
-Theoretically, the entire process could be handled by the banks; this is not, however, how the process normally works.
+The acquiring bank may have all the requested information on hand.
+As a merchant, you may not be involved in—or even aware—that a retrieval request was issued if that’s the case.
+Theoretically, the entire process could be handled by the banks.
+However, this is not how the process often works.

 Time Restrictions for Retrieval Requests